Non-Gaussian Galaxy Stochasticity and the Noise-Field Formulation: Numerical implementation and results

 Conceptually, this sampling approach is straightforward, can easily be extended to any desired order in the expansion \refeq{dgstochL_newrepeat}, and also allows for the accurate incorporation of other physical effects that are beyond the scope of this paper, such as redshift-space distortions \cite{Cabass:2020jqo,stadler:2024b}.
 The major drawback is the need to sample two correlated fields, and thus not only doubling the dimensionality of the inference problem, but also adding significant correlations.
 In the present case, we have $2\times 90^3 \approx 1.5$~million free parameters.
 The increased dimensionality and correlations lead to less efficient exploration of the posterior space, i.e. longer correlations between samples.

 We first consider the parameter $\alpha \equiv \sigma_8/\sigma_{8,\rm fid}$. \reffig{alphatrace} shows parameter traces from four independent sampling chains (left panel) and the autocorrelation function averaged over the four samples after removing burn-in (right panel).
+Each chain was initialized with different values of the parameters $\{\beps{0}_\d, \beps{1}_\d, c_\eps, \sigma_8\}$, with the other higher-order parameters initially set to zero.
 Estimating the correlation length $\tau$ as the first crossing of $\rho(\tau) = 0.1$, we obtain $\tau \simeq 32,600$, with a range of $26,900 - 40,300$ estimated from cross-chain variance (reducing the threshold further from 0.1 does not affect $\tau$ significantly, as can be gleaned from the figure).
-Clearly, a very large Monte Carlo sample size is required to obtain converged statistics (in this case $\sim 2$~million after removing $400,000$ burn-in samples in total).
-The total effective sample size is estimated to be 61 (range $49 - 74$), and the Gelman-Rubin statistic is $R(\alpha)=1.06$.
+Clearly, a very large Monte Carlo sample size is required to obtain converged statistics (in this case $\sim 2$~million after removing $400,000$ burn-in samples in total).\footnote{The total compute time amounts to $\sim 6,200$ CPU hours on Intel Xeon 8480+ CPUs @ 2 GHz.} The total effective sample size is estimated to be 61 (range $49 - 74$), and the Gelman-Rubin statistic is $R(\alpha)=1.06$.
 Given this effective sample size, it is justified to report the mean and 68\% CL error bar for $\alpha$: \be \alpha = 0.984 \pm 0.035\,. \ee \emph{This result corresponds to the first field-level cosmology inference that uses the proper EFT-based, non-Gaussian noise model.} The error bar is very mildly increased over that reported for Gaussian noise in \cite{FBISBI}, who obtained $\alpha=1.013\pm 0.033$, while the posterior mean is consistent with the latter within $< 1\sigma$.
 It is worth emphasizing that this is a high number density, i.e.~low-noise, halo sample with $\bar n \simeq 1.3\cdot10^{-3}(\Mpch)^{-3}$.
 This explains why the detailed noise model does not affect the inference of the power spectrum amplitude $\sigma_8$ significantly.\footnote{Note that the recent Ref.~\cite{akitsu/etal:2025} considered mock datasets with much higher noise amplitude.} While this finding could still be considered preliminary given the limited effective sample size (the results in \cite{FBISBI} were based on an effective sample size greater than 100), it indicates that a non-Gaussian noise model does not substantially affect field-level inference error bars on $\sigma_8$, at least for high-number-density samples.